CovertLab/DeepCell/_pages/03-started.md

 We have been running DeepCell on a Puget systems workstation that has a 6 core Intel Xeon processor and 2 Nvidia GTX980 graphics cards.
 We have also run DeepCell on Stanford's Sherlock cluster that uses Nvidia GTX Titan Black graphics cards.
 We have not tested our code on other setups, but any computer that has a CUDA and cuDNN compatible video card should be fine.

 ## Docker image
-A docker image is available at [https://hub.docker.com/r/vanvalen/deepcell/](https://hub.docker.com/r/vanvalen/deepcell/).
-Its use requires that you have [https://docs.docker.com/engine/installation/linux/ubuntulinux/](docker) and [https://github.com/NVIDIA/nvidia-docker](nvidia-docker) already installed.
+A docker image is available [here](https://hub.docker.com/r/vanvalen/deepcell/).
+Its use requires that you have [docker](https://docs.docker.com/engine/installation/linux/ubuntulinux/) and [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) already installed.
 The docker image can be installed with the command

 ```bash
 docker pull vanvalen/deepcell